learn-co-curriculum/phase-0-nested-html-tags-and-attributes/README.md

 </html>
 ```

-Keeping your HTML well indented so that every tag and "level" of nesting is aligned will make your code easier to read and maintain.
-Its aesthetics, how it looks, is conveying its structure.
+Keeping your HTML well indented so that every tag and "level" of nesting is
+aligned will make your code easier to read and maintain.
+Its aesthetics, how it
+looks, is conveying its structure.

 ### HTML Attributes

 HTML attributes represent metadata about the containing element.
+The
-The attributes can be used to identity, classify, style or modify the default behavior of the element.
+attributes can be used to identity, classify, style or modify the default

-HTML attributes are key, value pairs combinations added to the element's opening tag.
+behavior of the element.

 ```html
 	<element attribute_name=attribute_value another_attribute_name=another_attribute_value></element>
 ```

-A very common use case for HTML attributes is element identification (`id` attribute) and/or classification (`class` attribute).
-The `id` attribute is used to uniquely identify an element within the whole document.
-The `class` attribute is used to group together similar elements.
+A very common use case for HTML attributes is element identification (`id`
+attribute) and/or classification (`class` attribute).
+The `id` attribute is
+used to uniquely identify an element within the whole document.
+The `class`
+attribute is used to group together similar elements.

 Both `<id>` and `<class>` attributes are often used for styling purposes since they allows us to find a specific element or style similar elements with a single style declaration.